techthumb1/techthumb1/README.md

-### Hey What's Up!👋🏾
+### Hi!👋🏾

 My name is Jason!
-I am a data scientist with a background in business and finance, interested in developing meaningful models, solving complex solutions, and learning from others.
+I am a data scientist with a background in business and finance, interested in developing meaningful models, solving complex solutions, learning from others, and sharing my knowledge.

 - ⏮️ I previously worked on ...Building DS portfolio with React